Even if you're busy, making time for childbirth education is essential.

 When are classes offered?
 Before you do anything, find out when the classes you want to take are offered.
 Typically, childbirth classes are offered on one weekday evening for 4-6 weeks or during the day over the span of a weekend.

-What’s on your calendar?
+What's on your calendar?
 One of the best ways to get a complete picture of your day-to-day is to see it, visually represented, in front of you.
-You can do this simply with pen and paper or you can craft an Excel spreadsheet of your schedule (here’s a cool template).
+Get an app, a spreadsheet, or good old-fashioned pen and paper.

 Establish your non-negotiables.
 For many of us, this is work.
 But for pregnant mamas, it's also things like 8 hours of sleep, yoga, or naps.
 Star these items on your schedule.